ruby-processing/PiCrate/docs/_editors/geany.md

 ![select picrate.rb]({{ site.github.url }}/assets/picrate_template.png)

-Remember to give you sketch file a new name (PS: it's easy to create your own templates):-
+Remember to give untitled sketch a new name (PS: it's easy to create your own templates):-

 ![new with template]({{ site.github.url }}/assets/new_with_template.png)